microsoft/pxt-arcade/docs/courses/csintro/sprites/characters.md

 5. Use ``||sprites:say||`` to make the character say something unique
 6. Complete steps 1-5 two more times, creating a total of **three** unique characters

+## Concept: Gathering Feedback

+Gathering feedback from peers is an important part of Software Development.
+This allows for the developer to **explain** what they intend for their code to do to someone else, and identify any bugs or issues it may cause before the code gets released.

+## Student Task #2: Code Review

+Gather feedback on the story that was crafted for task #1.
+Do this with another student, a parent, or whoever else you are working on this code with.

+1. Before showing the code you wrote, give a short description of what the story is meant to be about
+2. Show the code, and give them time to review what you wrote
+3. Ask for feedback on what you did well, and what could need clarifying in the game

+### ~hint

+If you can't think of questions to ask, here are a few to get started:

+* Did the story come across the same way that I described it?
+* Did the images of the sprites look like the characters they were supposed to be?
+* Could you read all of the things that the sprite said?

+### ~

 ## What did we learn?

 1. What is an advantage to making your story on a computer rather than on a piece of paper?